AINER/File-Difference-Calculator/README.md

 This is a CLI utility to determine the differences between data configurations.

-* Supports working with two files of different formats: json, yaml
+* Supports working with two files of different formats: JSON, YAML
 * Works with flat and tree data structures
-* Has various output formats: stylish, plain, json
+* Has various output formats: Stylish, Plain, JSON

 [![asciicast](https://asciinema.org/a/vdJ5Tv08IF3BWjyInForTYajO.svg)](https://asciinema.org/a/vdJ5Tv08IF3BWjyInForTYajO)